skeatz/Further-DF-and-Prototyping/files/08-3dmachining.md

 - [mods](https://skeatz.github.io/mods/) [community](https://fabfoundation.github.io/mods/) [rough](http://academy.cba.mit.edu/classes/computer_machining/2.5D.mp4) [finish](http://academy.cba.mit.edu/classes/computer_machining/3D.mp4)

 ## assignment
-- group assignment:
 - review the safety data sheets for each of your molding and casting materials
-  - then make and compare test casts with each of them
-- individual assignment:
 - design a mold around the stock and tooling that you'll be using,
 - mill it (rough cut + (at least) three-axis finish cut),
 - and use it to cast parts

 ## examples
 - [Marwa](http://fabacademy.org/2020/labs/kamplintfort/students/marwa-baalouche/class10.html)